Choose your language

 1. Find your printer’s email address (check printer settings or manufacturer’s website).

-2. Open Mail on your iPad and compose a new email.
+2. Open Mail on your iPad and compose your email.

 3. Attach the document/photo you want to print.